theresa-de-ocampo/azure-documentation/01-continuously-deploy-containers.md

 - Authenticate with Azure Repos
 - You can set-up the remote origin using either SSH or HTTPs.
 Git now recommends HTTPs.
 - If you're using SSH, it is recommended to use **Personal Access Tokens** (PAT).
 Another way would be to authenticate using **SSH keys**.
 You can set-up PATs or SSH keys from the **User Settings** of Azure DevOps.
 - On the other hand, if you're using HTTPs, use _Git Credential Manger_ which is available upon installing Git.
-On your initial push, a pop-up will open asking for to log-in.
+On your initial push, a pop-up will open asking you to log-in.

 ## 2. Create your Azure Container Registry